danilolmc/danilolmc/README.md

 ### I'm a Computer Science student, Web Developer and poems lover!

-- :mortar_board: I'm currently at first year of Computer Science degree
+- :mortar_board: I'm currently at second year of Computer Science degree
 - :computer: I'm currently learning everything I can about Web Development step by step! :laughing:
 - :open_hands: I'm looking to collaborate with community with articles and projects